 Prescriptive Authority and Minor Ailments

-It is mandatory for all Saskatchewan pharmacists to complete Level I Prescriptive Authority training (including Minor Ailment Part 1 training if practicing in a self-care environment) for membership.
+It is mandatory for all Saskatchewan pharmacists to complete Level I Prescriptive Authority training (including Minor Ailment Basics Level 1 training if practising in a self-care environment) for membership.
 The training is offered through the Continuing Professional Development for Pharmacy Professionals (CPDPP).

 Intern Registration for Pharmacists